 - Expense management.

 Gone are the days of waiting until the last day of the fiscal quarter to see how well your business performed.
 With forecasting generated in real-time based on customer activity, you can cut back on spending mid-quarter if predictions aren’t looking as high as you expected.
 This will minimize disruption to business flow.

 One of the most attractive things to a prospective investor or buyer about recurring revenue is that it lends itself to business scaling.
 Understanding your cash flow with the deep insights provided by a subscription model allows you to effectively invest in growth with minimal risk.
 If your product or service has reached a point of standardized quality, you can also be sure you’ll minimize churn and maximize recurring revenue from satisfied customers.

 Circling back to customers and clients for a moment, the recurring revenue model unlocks a certain flexibility that benefits both you and the people enjoying the product or service you provide.
 With a subscription, there’s no need to rewrite a contract if needs change: simply decrease the subscription to slow provision down, or increase it to speed it up or expand.

 By providing a service, not specified “deliverables,” clients know exactly what they’re getting, and know they’ll get it on an ongoing basis.
 What’s more, they’ll never be told that something is beyond the scope of their contract when simply increasing their subscription covers a change in plans.

 All of these details combine to build a high-value business model.

-Investors and buyers see the value.
+Investors and buyers see value in the recurring revenue model

 You’d have to be blind not to notice it: Blockbuster falling to subscription streaming services, retail stores and malls closing in the face of various clothing, beauty, and niche subscriptions.